diMosella/donkey-frontend-base/README.md

 #### Extract-text plugin

-The extract-text-webpack-plugin is used to generate `.css` style bundles.
-It's configured (inside `/webpack.config.js`) to use the following postcss-loader.
+The extract-text-webpack-plugin is used to generate `.css` style bundles when in development mode.
+It's configured (inside `/webpack.config.js`) to use the postcss-loader, described below.

 #### Uglifyjs plugin

 The uglifyjs-webpack-plugin is used to minify sources for production builds.

+#### Optimize-css-assets plugin

+The optimize-css-assets-webpack-plugin optimizes and minimizes CSS assets.

+#### Mini-css-extract-plugin

+The mini-css-extract-plugin extracts CSS into separate files when in production mode.
+It creates a CSS file per JS file which contains CSS.
+It supports On-Demand-Loading of CSS and SourceMaps.

+#### Style-loader

+The style-loader creates CSS from JS strings and adds it to the DOM by injecting a `<style>` tag

+#### Css-loader

+The css-loader translates CSS into CommonJS (interprets @import and url() like 'import ... from' and will resolve them).

+#### Sass-loader (and node-sass)

+The sass-loader compiles SASS `.scss` to CSS `.css`.

 #### Postcss-loader

-Handles loading and processing `.scss`, `.sass` files.
-Is configured with `autoprefixer`, so css lines are prefixed by vendor names.
+Handles preprocessing `.scss`, `.css` files to enable future CSS compatability (lot's of syntactic sugar) Is configured with `autoprefixer`, so css lines are prefixed by vendor names.
 Configuration is found in `/postcss.config.js`.

 #### SVG-URL-loader